devsecopsmaturitymodel/DevSecOps-MaturityModel/src/assets/Markdown Files/userday.md

 ## Application Security Program Experiences / Ask Anything
 Brook and Timo will talk about their experiences with Application Security Programs.
 Everyone is invited to join the conversation.
 Please bring your questions!

+# DSOMM Live Assessment for the OWASP Juice Shop Application
+In this session, Timo will perform an assessment of the OWASP Juice Shop by interviewing other Juice Shop Core Members by filling out custom yaml files.
+Learn how to lead a DSOMM interview and at the same time fill out the DSOMM yaml files to document the assessment.

 ## Reach your Dynamic Depth with OWASP secureCodeBox
 Implementing automated scanning for applications within an organization presents a complex task due to various factors.
 While configuring the scans themselves poses a challenge (DSOMM subdimension "Dynamic depth for applications"), interpreting and utilizing the resulting data in a meaningful way is often even more challenging (DSOMM subdimension "Consolidation").